-Our approach currently has two limitations: first, like in the similar Isabelle formalizations of Paulson and Bella, we consider a typed model (excluding type-flaw attacks), and second, based on this, we limited the intruder composition to well-typed messages of the protocol.
-The first limitation can be justified by implementation discipline (see [17]).
-The second limitation is without loss of generality as we show in Theorem 1; also current experiments suggest that we can eliminate this limitation in a future version.
+Our approach currently has two limitations: we consider a typed model and, based on this, we limit the intruder composition to well-typed messages of the protocol.
+The first limitation can be justified by implementation discipline (see [19]).
+The second limitation is not a restriction as we show in Theorem 1.

 Contributions.
 An increasing number of works considers the combination of automated methods with interactive theorem proving to obtain both highly reliable and fully automated verification.
 In this paper, we contribute to this line of work with a novel approach for security protocols.
-The first novel aspect is that our approach automatically generates a proof from the representation of an over-approximation of the search space computed by an automated protocol verifier.
-Techniques based on over-approximation, similar to the ones we consider, have turned out to be very successful in protocol verification [4,6,7,9], and our approach is thus the first step towards employing a whole class of established tools for automated proof generation.
-The second novel aspect is that the proof is entirely based on a standard protocol model without over-approximation close to the model employed for instance in [23].
-Our approach thus relates over-approximated representations with standard protocol models.
+The first novel aspect is that our approach automatically generates a proof from the representation of an overapproximation of the search space computed by an automated protocol verifier.
+Techniques based on over-approximation, similar to the ones we consider, have turned out to be very successful in protocol verification [4,6,7,10], and our approach is thus the first step towards employing a whole class of established tools for automated proof generation.
+The second novel aspect is that the proof is entirely based on a standard protocol model without over-approximation close to the model employed for instance in [26].
+Our approach thus relates overapproximated representations with standard protocol models.